 Thandai spice mix:

-- 1 tbsp ‘saunf’ or fennel seeds
+- 1 tablespoon ‘saunf’ or fennel seeds

 - 1 piece ‘dalchini’ or cinnamon

-- 1 tsp ‘jaiphal’ or nutmeg powder
+- 1 teaspoon ‘jaiphal’ or nutmeg powder

 - 8-10 white peppercorns optional

 - 1 teaspoon elaichi powder or cardamom powder